 » Will my EGT probe fit in your exhaust?

-» What type of fuel saving should I
+» What type of fuel savings should I

-» Does the tube have to stick out of
+» Does the tail pipe have to stick out of

 aircraft are FAA Approved (STC) with the Power Flow Exhaust? back to top

 Aviat Husky: A-1, A-1A, A1B, A1C-180 with Lycoming O-360